sbarthol/scoogle/README.md

 The options are

 - `--zooKeeperAddress` The address of the ZooKeeper Quorum server.
 Defaults to `localhost`.
 - `--zooKeeperPort` The port of the ZooKeeper Quorum server.
-Defaults `2181`.
+Defaults to `2181`.
-- `--maxConcurrentSockets` The maximum number of TCP sockets that the program will open simultaneously.
+- `--maxConcurrentSockets` The maximum number of sockets that the program will open simultaneously.
+Defaults to 30.
 Sometimes if this number is too large, the requests will time out.
-The default is 30.
 - `-h, --help` Show help message.

 followed by a list of source xml files in the format described above.